- Informed changes and enhancements in the production process

 Confectionary giant Nestle installed a Hydramotion XL7 into their chocolate process and determined several key advantages:

-Read the Nestle whitepaper available here:
+Read the full Nestle whitepaper here: